pytorch/glow/docs/IR.md

 considered Constant even if only ever read by other instructions.
 Thus, the visibility of the Variable is also annotated on its generated WeightVar, and all Public WeightVars are kept Mutable.

+### Placeholders

+Placeholders are symbolic nodes that are not backed by a concrete tensor during the compilation of the program.
+Inputs and outputs of Glow programs should be modeled using Placeholder nodes.
+Concrete tensors are attached to placeholder nodes during the compilation of the program, and not before.
+This means that unlike variables, the optimizer can’t inspect or mutate the content of Placeholder nodes.
+The same program could be compiled using different bound tensors without changing the semantics of the program.

+We are in the process of migrating the project from mutable variables into constant variables and Placeholder nodes.
+The motivation, plan and status of this project are described in the github issue #1334.

 ### Predicates